METEO 3 Lesson 5 Images

 Text description of the coverage of NEXRAD radars image.

 The image is a map of the United States depicting NEXRAD radar coverage below 10,000 feet AGL (Above Ground Level).
-It displays radar locations marked by identifiers, each surrounded by overlapping circles of varying colors representing different coverage elevations.
-There are yellow areas indicating coverage at 4,000 feet, orange at 6,000 feet, and blue at 10,000 feet.
-The notable geographic features illustrate coverage patterns across the country, with some unevenness due to terrain blockages.
+It displays radar locations marked by their ICAO identifier, each surrounded by circles of varying colors representing different coverage elevations.
+There are yellow areas indicating coverage below 4,000 feet, orange below 6,000 feet, and blue below 10,000 feet.
+Any portion of the United States colored in white represents regions where there is no radar coverage less than 10,000 above ground level.
+Specifically, the western United States features some unevenness in radar coverage due to terrain blockages.
 A scale is located in the lower left corner, providing measurements in miles.
 The NOAA logo is at the bottom right.

 Credit: National Weather Service